 Cleaning up and landscaping area parks;

 Interior/exterior painting, replacing ceiling tiles, installing rubberized floor in the Harrelson Center.

-Projects that require potentially dangerous work, such as roofing, use of scaffolding or extension ladders, heavy use of sophisticated power tools and excavation, are not suitable.
+Projects that require potentially dangerous work, such as roofing, use of scaffolding or extension ladders, heavy use of sophisticated power tools and excavation, are not typically suitable.
 Some of our volunteers will have specialized skills, but most will not.